Address: Five Rise Locks Café, Beck Lane, Bingley, BD16 4DS View on Google map

 Toilets: For customers of the local pub/café

-Bingley Five Rise Locks are the most awesome feature on the Leeds & Liverpool Canal.
+Bingley Five Rise Locks are one of the most awesome features on the Leeds & Liverpool Canal.
 They are the steepest staircase locks on the longest canal in the country!
+Probably why they are one of our Seven wonders of the waterways.

-A popular spot to ride your bike, take a walk or dangle a rod
+A little further down the towpath are the three locks.
+Together they form a very popular spot to ride your bike, take a walk or dangle a rod.

 There are several benches and picnic tables

-The fields are full of Arum Lily, Yellow Flag Iris and Cuckooflower, and a whole range of creatures can be seen.
-Butterflies, Dragonflies and Mallards are all common sights and you may catch a glimpse of the otters that live in the area.
-Wildlife Explorers; discover the amazing wildlife that lives in and around the canal, find out about them through our fun quizzes and make some beautiful drawings to take home.
+The fields are full of Arum Lily, Yellow Flag Iris and Cuckooflower, and a whole range of creatures - butterflies, dragonflies and mallards are all common and you may catch a glimpse of the otters!
+Wildlife Explorers; discover the amazing wildlife that lives in and around the canal

-There is limited on-street parking in the area, several pay & display options in town, or park at Bingley Rail Station car park (Wellington Street BD16 2NA) and walk along the towpath
+By car - there's limited on-street parking in the area, several pay & display options in town, or park at Bingley Station car park (Wellington Street BD16 2NA) and walk along the towpath